Please Note: AnimeMidwest has been moved to 2021.

 Badges sell for $40 to $60 depending on how early you get your badge for the convention.

-Once you’re at the convention, that’s essentially all that you NEED, however you’re going to want more money to spend in the dealers room!
+Once you’re at the convention, that’s essentially all that you NEED, however you’re going to want more money to spend in the show floor and artist alley!

 Unlike some other events, you don’t have to pay to see the guests.